Frequently Asked Questions,

 How do I get started?

-There are a few basic parameters to consider.
+There are a few necessary parameters to consider.
 For example, what type of boat, your destination, the time of year and who will go with you.
 The questions below can help guide your thought process, and your CKIM yacht charter broker will assist in asking the right questions and providing the expertise to design the perfect experience for you.

 Can I afford a Yachting Vacation?

 Yes, you can.
 Prices for private yacht chartering varies remarkably based on some factors: the type of charter-yacht, the size of the charter-yacht, number of guests, and the location of the yacht charter destination.
 The rates may also differ from the low-season and high peak seasons.